farcasterxyz/contracts/docs/docs.md

 ### Assumptions

-1. owner is not malicious.
+1. Owner is not malicious.

 ### Administration